markcraw/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+I used the numpy to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
+* The size of training set is 34,799
-* The size of the validation set is ?
+* The size of the validation set is 4,410
-* The size of test set is ?
+* The size of test set is 12,630
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is 32x32x3
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is 43

 #### 2. Include an exploratory visualization of the dataset.